 The first Sigma2 system to enter the mining hall is the new national storage system NIRD (National Infrastructure for Research Data).
-The first containers have already arrived and the installation work and preparations will continue until the summer of 2022 when the new storage system is expected to become available for researchers in Norway.
+The new storage system is expected to become available for researchers in Norway by the end of 2022.
 The first supercomputer is expected to be installed at the data centre in 2023.

 The existing national e-infrastructure systems are located at our partner universities and will remain there until they go out of service.

 The first NIRD container arrived at Lefdal in February 2022.

 Hover over the image to activate the arrow keys to see more photos.